awsdocs/amazon-ses-developer-guide/doc-source/send-email-smtp-software-package.md

-# Sending Email Through Amazon SES From Software Packages<a name="send-email-smtp-software-package"></a>
+# Sending email through Amazon SES using software packages<a name="send-email-smtp-software-package"></a>

 There are a number of commercial and open source software packages that support sending email via SMTP\.
 Here are some examples:
 + Blogging platforms